wkhere/stackless/Doc/library/compiler.rst

    ``None``.
 XXX Not sure what the rules are for which nodes will have a useful lineno.

    All :class:`Node` objects offer the following methods:

-.. method:: Node.getChildren()
+   .. method:: getChildren()

       Returns a flattened list of the child nodes and objects in the order they occur.
 Specifically, the order of the nodes is the order in which they appear in the Python grammar.
 Not all of the children are :class:`Node` instances.
 The names of functions and classes, for example, are plain strings.

-.. method:: Node.getChildNodes()
+   .. method:: getChildNodes()

       Returns a flattened list of the child nodes in the order they occur.
 This method is like :meth:`getChildren`, except that it only returns those children that are :class:`Node` instances.

 Two examples illustrate the general structure of :class:`Node` classes.
 The :keyword:`while` statement is defined by the following grammar production::